Anne de Joyeuse: Admiral de France

 During the Portuguese succession crisis that began in 1580, France intervened in search of advantage.
 An expedition was undertaken under the command of Strozzi that looked to gain many of the islands under Portuguese control.
 The expedition was a disaster with Strozzi's force being destroyed by a Spanish fleet under the marqués de Santa Cruz.
 His summary executions of many nobles aroused the fury of the French court, Catherine de Medici vowing to send a new expedition to avenge the prior, with the duke of Brissac at its head.
 Henri however intervened, after the disaster of the first expedition, the matter of the naval expedition should be left to the Admiral of France, Joyeuse.
 While Joyeuse himself was initially floated to both requisition the boats required and lead the expedition, the king was unable to tolerate his absence, and therefore it was for Joyeuse to nominate another commander.
-Joyeuse selected his cousin Aymar de Chaste a commander of the Order of Malta to lead the expedition to the Açores.
+Joyeuse selected his cousin Aymar de Chaste a commander of the Order of Malta to lead the expedition to the Azores.
 As for the acquisition of the boats, Joyeuse delegated this responsibility to Catherine, who was able to negotiate their acquisition from the Hanseatic ports and Scandinavians.
 The expedition would however prove as disastrous as the first, Chastes' forces outnumbered on their arrival coming to terms with Santa Cruz in return for being allowed to return home to France.

 In his capacity as Admiral, Joyeuse sought to oppose the designs of the duke of Guise and various allied lords for an invasion of England to liberate Mary, Queen of Scots.
 Elizabeth had protested to Henri of the ships being prepared at channel ports, and Henri entrusted responsibility for frustrating the expedition to him.
-To facilitate this further, Joyeuse was specifically made Admiral of Normandie.
+To facilitate this further, Joyeuse was specifically made Admiral of Normandy.
 Joyeuse set about installing various men loyal to him in command of the channel ports.
 Soon logistical problems overcame the expedition and the duke of Guise withdrew his backing.